 “When we told Dad how much we’d spent at the sale, he wanted to know when we were going back for the rest of the horses,” said Finley.

 Using Texas Dandy as a herd sire, Finley bred and raised Little Egypt, a mare who was a stakes winner and earned 29 halter points.
 Another well-known Texas Dandy daughter is Superior racehorse Dandy Doll.
-When the mare was bred to Three Bars (TB), she produced Doc Bar, whom Finley sold to Dr. Stephen Jensen for $30,000.
+When the mare was bred to Lightning Bar, she produced Doc Bar, whom Finley sold to Dr. Stephen Jensen for $30,000.

 Finley was inducted into the American Quarter Horse Hall of Fame in 1992, and died in 2002 at 84.